 #8 Rezi Dino Park and Adventure Park

-To the aspiring palaeontologists I would recommend it less, because the place is more based on the Jurassic Park film series, rather than the scientific facts.
+To the aspiring paleontologists, I would recommend it less because the place is more based on the Jurassic Park film series, rather than the scientific facts.
 The park is some kind of adventure park complemented with dinosaurs.

 Opening hours and prices

 - Every day: between 09:00 - 17:00